YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The clearance question should be specific to your organ, medicine list, blood tests, and infection history.

-Long term steroid use also changes planning.
+Long-term steroid use also changes planning.
 If prednisone or another steroid is part of your regimen, prednisone and hair transplant timing should be reviewed for dose, duration, adrenal suppression, blood sugar, infection risk, and wound healing before an elective procedure.

 If white blood cells or neutrophils are low, infection risk changes.
 I treat low white blood cells and FUE timing as a reason to slow the plan down, because the immune response may not be strong enough for elective surgery.
 If platelets are low or bleeding risk is unusual, I review low platelets and FUE safety before graft planning.

-Reasons to delay the hair transplant
+Reasons to Delay the Hair Transplant

 Another reason to pause is recent major surgery or hospitalization.
 I use the same timing logic as major surgery around hair transplant timing, because the body should not be pushed through stacked elective procedures.
 Organ transplant recipients deserve at least the same caution.

-Sometimes the hair loss story after an organ transplant is not classic male or female pattern loss alone.
+No. Sometimes the hair loss story after an organ transplant is not classic male or female pattern loss alone.
 Major illness, surgery, anemia, nutritional shifts, stress, thyroid changes, and some medicines can contribute to shedding or diffuse thinning.
-Certain transplant medicines have also been associated with hair changes in some patients.
+Certain transplant medicines have also been associated with hair changes in some people.

 Antibiotic decisions should not be improvised.
 Some antibiotics may interact with transplant medicines or affect kidney and liver function.
 When I review antibiotics before hair transplant, I look at infection history, allergy history, and medicine interactions before writing the plan.